 7. Don’t Rule Out Social Networks Without Trying

-New entrepreneurs often make the mistake of creating one job ad and posting it on several websites or networks.
+New entrepreneurs often mistake creating one job ad and posting it on several websites or networks.
 They forget that each option has its own format and style.
 What looks good on Indeed might not work for Facebook or LinkedIn.
 You’ll only have to make minor changes at most, but it’s crucial to do this for every ad you post.
 If you tailor your ad correctly and it still fails to gain traction, then you can consider leaving this option behind and shifting your focus elsewhere.

 8. Choose Social Networks That Occupy The Most Attention